 Before we start looking at the best airlocks, let’s first look at the actual purpose of an airlock when used for homebrewing.

-Put simply, an airlock keeps any potential hostile air from infiltrating the airspace in your fermentation canopy or bucket.
+Put simply, an airlock keeps any potential contaminated air from infiltrating the airspace in your fermentation carboy or bucket.
 It plays a vital role in ensuring that the fermentation process runs smoothly and helps avoid any contamination.

 So how does it work?
 Well, it uses encapsulated water that carbon dioxide releases from the fermentation process.
 It bubbles without creating any pressure that could otherwise blast open the fermentation canopy or bucket.